MartinYeung5/hackathon_project/README.md

 * Goal - 12: Ensure sustainable consumption and production patterns.
 * Color pencil is consumables and i believe the factories have produced lots of color pencils every year, if we can have some substitute for traditional color pencil. it may be good for controlling the production.

+## H. How to make money?
+### 1. Commission of transaction
+### 2. Special point: (maybe work at specific cities)
+Collect the expired cosmetic products from manufacturers/ cosmetic shops.
+Some cities may charge the fee of rubbish, we can image if the manufacturers/ cosmetic shops have generated lots of rubbish (expired cosmetic products) each year, they may need to pay lots of fee of rubbish charge.
+Therefore, if we can collect the rubbish from them and charge a lower price, I think they may love it.
+It means that we can help them to handle the rubbish.